 We prevent oral diseases by carefully examining the mouth for early signs of gum disease and tooth decay.
 To do this effectively, our dentists and hygienists will ask you about your diet and your oral hygiene routine, as both can affect the likelihood of disease.

 Teeth may decay or chip over time.
-These teeth should be restored so that they function and look the way they did before.
+These teeth should be restored so that they function and appear as they did before.
 The techniques and materials needed to achieve this will vary from individual to individual.

 A filling restores a decayed tooth to its former shape and function.
 The filling material we use depends on the location of the affected tooth, but every filling will look completely natural.

 Although our hygienists will remove surface stains from your teeth, you will then need tooth whitening to penetrate the structure of your teeth and increase their brightness.
-This is achieved by applying gel to the teeth in a custom-made tray, allowing your teeth to sparkle.
+This is achieved by applying gel to the teeth in a custom-made tray, the result being teeth that sparkle.

 We have built a worldwide reputation for our dental implant services, led by Vladimir Nikitin and George Paolinelis.
 Dental implants can replace any number of teeth, from a single tooth to a complete set.
 Patients like them because they are comfortable, stable and allow for easy chewing.

-Dental implants can be used to restore single teeth or more.
+Dental implants enable the restoration of a single tooth or more.
 The main purpose of implant-supported restoration is to recover the maximum functions and aesthetics of the tooth.
 It also helps in the reinforcement of complete dental treatments.

-Implant restoration is procedures which help in providing support as well as maintain the dental prosthesis.
-With the help of restoration of a crown or dentures, the smile of the patient is easily restored.
+Implant restoration is procedures which provides the support and maintenance of the dental prosthesis.
+Restoration of a crown or dentures ensures the smile of the patient is easily restored.

-Bone grafting is a surgery done to graft it in your jaw bone.
-This is a kind of cosmetic surgery which helps to make your jaw bone strong.
-This results in support of dental implantation.
+Bone grafting is a kind of cosmetic surgery which helps to strengthen the jaw bone.
+This results in improved support for dental implantation.

 Dentures are removable replacements for missing teeth.
-Whether they are made from pink acrylic (plastic) or metal, they look natural and are relatively quick and cost effective.
+Whether they are made from pink acrylic (plastic) or metal, they look natural and are relatively quick to make and cost-effective.

-Crowns, also called caps, are natural tooth-like covers that restore very broken down teeth.
+Crowns, also called caps, are natural tooth-like covers that restore damaged teeth.
 They can be made from ceramic, porcelain or metal, and are matched to your natural tooth colour so that they blend in with your other teeth.

 Veneers improve the shape, shade or position of your teeth.
 Veneers are very thin laminates of tooth-coloured porcelain, ceramic or special composite resin.
 Before constructing veneers, we will help you to choose the smile you want.